-Amount invested means opening market value plus deposits including: the market value of all deposits and transfers of securities and cash into your account, not including interest or dividends reinvested.
+Amount invested means opening market value plus deposits including: of all deposits the market value and transfers of securities and cash into your account, not including interest or dividends reinvested.

-Less withdrawals including: the market value of all withdrawals and transfers out of your account.
+1 655 withdrawals including: the market value of all withdrawals and transfers out of your account.